Generic selectors

 God the Father and Jesus Christ are singular beings.
 In other words, they exist in only one place at a given moment in time.
 We never read of Jesus being in heaven and on the earth at the same time.
 This is true even when Jesus Christ was on the cross.

 God separated Himself from Jesus Christ just before His death when the sins of the world were put upon Him.
-God could not be touched with sin, so Jesus Christ had to singlehandedly bear the sins of the world in order to be the sacrifice for our sins.
+God cannot be touched by sin, so Jesus Christ had to singlehandedly bear the sins of the world in order to be the sacrifice for our sins.
 This establishes that Jesus Christ was fully human and separated from God from that time until His resurrection—there was not a part of Him in heaven and a part on earth.

 Additional proof lies in the fact that Jesus prayed solely to His Father.
 If a part of Him were in heaven during His life on this earth, He could speak directly with the Father without prayer.
 Praying only makes sense if Jesus was on the earth and not in the very presence of God the Father in heaven.